 - Change your furnace filter.
-Your furnace filter helps to trap dust, debris, pet hair, and other air pollutants so that they don’t re-circulate back through your home.
-However, if you don’t change your furnace filter once a month, the filter can’t keep the bad stuff from floating around in your home.
+The purpose of a furnace filter is to trap all the dust, debris, hair, and other nasty pollutants so they don’t fly back into your home through the air ducts.
+If you don’t change your filter regularly, it will stop catching the bad stuff, and start allowing it to float around your home and back into your lungs.

-- Get an inspection.
-Your indoor air quality can only be at its best with proper ventilation.
-Hire a skilled HVAC professional to audit your home and ensure the proper amount of air exchanges are occuring per hour.
-The expert can assess your home and HVAC system and make recommendations for improvements based on the findings.
+- Have your home air quality inspected.
+An HVAC professional can come in and audit your home to ensure that the proper amount of air exchanges are happening within your home each hour.
+They will also assess your overall HVAC system and make recommendations based on their findings.

 - Remove the toxins from your home.
 Things like paint, spray paint, cleaners, pesticides, etc. should all be stored in a garage or shed – not inside your home.

 - Clean your carpets thoroughly.
 Even if you go barefoot constantly, your carpets are dirty, trust us.
 Dirt, bacteria, dirt, and other pollutants are living in your rug right now.
 A good cleaning will get that gunk right out!
 McMahon Services offers professional carpet cleaning services that can help with this step.

 - Check for potential hazards.
 Check your home for mold on a regular basis.
 Mold is sneaky, and can grow on just about anything that is readily available.
 Some molds cause no problems, while others can be pretty toxic.
 Regardless, any mold issues need to be dealt with immediately as they pose a large problem to respiratory health.
 Our mold remediation experts are ready to assist with a plan customized to your needs – call us today.